bitaculous/locomotivecms-liquids/README.md

 ### Wagon

-In your Wagon site, add the following line to your Gemfile:
+In your Wagon site, add the following lines to your Gemfile:

     group :misc do
       gem 'liquids', github: 'bitaculous/liquids'